Lin2907/ciao-bella-blog/README.md

 + [Heroku](https://id.heroku.com/login) was used for deployment.
 + [FontAwesome](https://fontawesome.com/) for providing all icons used throughout the site.
 + [Smartdraw](https://app.smartdraw.com/editor.aspx?credID=-61278721&depoId=55466879&flags=128) for creating the database ERD.
-+ [AmIResponsive](https://ui.dev/amiresponsive) for creating the README header image.
++ [Techsini.com](https://techsini.com/multi-mockup/index.php) for creating the README mockup image.
 + [Favicon.io](https://favicon.io/) for creating a favicon.
 + [Figma](https://www.figma.com/) and [Balsamiq](https://balsamiq.com/) for creating the wireframes.